-- 5.4.1 Models 200A only: An outlet air moisture indicator changes color to signify higher than normal outlet air relative humidity.
-This indicator will be light brown when moist, light green when dry.
-If the indicator is not light green, adjust the Outlet Pressure Regulator so that outlet air flows through the indicator and out the Dry Air Outlet fitting.
+5.4.1 Models 600A and 850A only: An outlet air moisture indicator changes color to signify higher than normal outlet air relative humidity.
+This indicator will be light pink when moist, blue when dry.
+If the indicator is not blue, adjust the Outlet Pressure Regulator so that outlet air flows through the indicator and out the Dry Air Outlet fitting.
 Unlock the regulator and turn the knob clockwise to cause maximum air flow through the outlet fitting to atmosphere.
-Operation of several hours may be necessary in severe cases, to restore the indicator to a green color. - 5.4.2 Models 200B only: This unit is equipped with a solid state humidistat.
-On the humidistat, a red LED indicates a humidity alarm when lit.
-If the outlet air relative humidity is above 2% the humidistat will be in alarm.
-If the humidistat is showing a humidity alarm, adjust the Outlet Pressure Regulator so that air is flowing out the Dry Air Outlet fitting.
-Operation for an hour or more may be necessary in severe cases, to clear the humidity alarm. - 5.4.3 Models 200C/D: These units are equipped with a solid state humidistat.
-On the humidistat, a red LED indicates a humidity alarm when lit.
-A wet air bypass solenoid valve operates automatically with the humidistat when in a humidity alarm.
+Operation of several hours may be necessary in severe cases, to restore the indicator to a blue color.

+5.4.2 Models 600B and 850B only: This unit is equipped with a solid state humistat.
+On the humistat, a red LED indicates a humidity alarm when lit.
+If the outlet air relative humidity is above 2% the humistat will be in alarm.
+If the humistat is showing a humidity alarm, adjust the Outlet Pressure Regulator so that air is flowing out the Dry Air Outlet fitting.
+Operation for an hour or more may be necessary in severe cases, to clear the humidity alarm.

+5.4.3 Models 600C/D and 850C/D only: These units are equipped with a solid state humistat.
+On the humistat, a red LED indicates a humidity alarm when lit.
+A wet air bypass solenoid valve operates automatically with the humistat when in a humidity alarm.
 This prevents any moist air from entering the storage tank.
 The tank pressure will increase only after the humidity alarm has automatically cleared.
-Operation for an hour or more may be necessary in severe cases, to clear the humidity alarm. - 5.4.4 All Models: If high humidity is indicated, but the dryer is operational, the condition will clear itself after an extended period of operation.
-Ignore any alarms which are present at start up. - 5.5 Connect a 3/8" plastic tube from the Dry Air Outlet fitting on the rear of the enclosure to the user system.
-If more then one system is to be supplied, the use of check valves is recommended. - 5.6 Alarm connection for Models A and B only: These units are equipped with a three place terminal board on the rear of the enclosure for remote alarm connection.
+Operation for an hour or more may be necessary in severe cases, to clear the humidity alarm.

+5.4.4 All Models: If high humidity is indicated, but the dryer is operational, the condition will clear itself after an extended period of operation.
+Ignore any alarms which are present at start up.

+5.5 Connect a 3/8" plastic tube from the Dry Air Outlet fitting on the rear of the enclosure to the user system.
+If more then one system is to be supplied, the use of check valves is recommended.

+5.6 Alarm connection for Models A and B only: These units are equipped with a three place terminal board on the rear of the enclosure for remote alarm connection.
 Dry contact terminals with a five amp rating will send out a summary alarm in either "CLOSED IN ALARM" OR "OPEN IN ALARM".
-Connect one alarm wire to the board labeled "COMMON" and select the manner of receiving the summary alarm either "CLOSE IN ALARM" or "OPEN IN ALARM" and connect the other wire to the terminal board. - 5.7 Alarm Connections for Models C and D only: These units are equipped with a Segregated Alarm terminal board (located on the rear of the enclosure) for remote alarm connection.
+Connect one alarm wire to the board labeled "COMMON" and select the manner of receiving the summary alarm either "CLOSE IN ALARM" or "OPEN IN ALARM" and connect the other wire to the terminal board.

+5.7 Alarm Connections for Models C and D only: These units are equipped with a Segregated Alarm terminal board (located on the rear of the enclosure) for remote alarm connection.
 Dry contact terminals having a five amp rating are provided.
 The alarm terminals related to each alarm function are labeled "COMMON", "CLOSED IN ALARM" and "OPEN IN ALARM".
 There are four alarm output wiring options available.
 Selection of an alarm output characteristic is made by positioning the jump wires on the segregated alarm terminal board in one of the following options.

+5.7.1 Alarm output option 1 :